Fleet Air Reconnaissance Squadron 3 (United States Navy): Operations

 VQ-3 has a complement of 78 officers and 454 enlisted personnel.
 Since 1992, it has operated under Navy Strategic Communications Wing 1 at Tinker Air Force Base.
-It forward deploys aircraft to fly operational patrols out of Travis Air Force Base, California.
+It deploys aircraft to fly operational patrols out of Travis Air Force Base, California.

 History

-The squadron started on 23 December 1963 as a detachment of Fleet Tactical Support Squadron 21 (VR-21) at Naval Air Station Barbers Point, Hawaii.
+The squadron began on 23 December 1963 as a detachment of Fleet Tactical Support Squadron 21 (VR-21) at Naval Air Station Barbers Point, Hawaii.
 It operated a specialized version of the Lockheed C-130 Hercules aircraft, the EC-130G.
-In early 1966 it moved to NAS Agana, Guam, becoming part of Airborne Early Warning Squadron 1 (VW-1).
+In early 1966, it moved to NAS Agana, Guam, becoming part of Airborne Early Warning Squadron 1 (VW-1).
 On 1 July 1968, the TACAMO detachment became Fleet Air Reconnaissance Squadron 3 (VQ-3).
-The EC-130G was replaced by the EC-130Q in 1969-1970.
+The EC-130G was replaced by the EC-130Q in 1969 and 1970.
 VQ-3 returned to Barbers Point in 1980.
 The squadron transitioned from the EC-130Q to the Boeing E-6A Mercury in 1989-90, and relocated to Tinker Air Force Base in 1992.

-The TACAMO Community Veterans Association organization has set up a museum/history kiosk at Kalaeloa Airport, on the site of the former NAS Barbers Point.
-It was dedicated September 6, 2016 with former members of VQ-3, VQ-4, and VQ-7 in attendance, chronicling the history of VQ-3.
+The TACAMO Community Veterans Association organization has a museum and history kiosk at Kalaeloa Airport, on the site of the former NAS Barbers Point.
+It was dedicated 6 September 2016, with former members of VQ-3, VQ-4, and VQ-7 in attendance, chronicling the history of VQ-3.